Backway to Mount Lemmon

 History

-The area is slowly recovering from the 2003 Aspen Fire, which burned over 84,000 acres and destroyed 340 homes and businesses in the town of Summerhaven at the top of the mountain.
+The landscape along the route is steadily recovering from the devastating 2003 Aspen Fire.
+This historic wildfire burned over 84,000 acres and destroyed 340 homes and businesses in the mountain hamlet of Summerhaven at the top of the mountain.

 Technical Rating